mkzia/eas503-book/_sources/chapters/01/getting_started.md

   - To understand what is a program.
   - To understand what is a programming language.
   - To learn about the features of Python.
-  - To being using Python.
+  - To begin using Python.

 ## Computers